 When served as sushi, tuna steak is often served rare or just lightly seared.
 So you really can't undercook this fish.

 Want a rarer tuna?
 Adjust your cooking time to grill one minute on each side.
-The tuna will be a dark pink on the inside.
+The tuna will be dark pink on the inside.

 These cooking estimates are based on a tuna steak that is 1 to 1 1/2 inches thick.
 If you have a thinner fillet you will need to adjust your cooking time.

 Toasted sliced almonds add a smokey flavor.
-Heat a frying pan over medium heat.
+To toast almonds, heat a frying pan over medium heat.
 Add almonds and stir for 3-5 minutes until they start to brown.
 Remove from heat and cool.
 Add to greens.